Émile Borel: Work

 Along with René-Louis Baire and Henri Lebesgue, Émile Borel was among the pioneers of measure theory and its application to probability theory.
 The concept of a Borel set is named in his honor.
 One of his books on probability introduced the amusing thought experiment that entered popular culture under the name infinite monkey theorem or the like.
 He also published a series of papers (1921–1927) that first defined games of strategy.
 John von Neumann objected to this assignment of priority in a letter to Econometrica published in 1953 where he asserted that Borel could not have defined games of strategy because he rejected the minimax theorem.

 With the development of statistical hypothesis testing in the early 1900s various tests for randomness were proposed.
 Sometimes these were claimed to have some kind of general significance, but mostly they were just viewed as simple practical methods.
 In 1909, Borel formulated the notion that numbers picked randomly on the basis of their value are almost always normal, and with explicit constructions in terms of digits, it is quite straightforward to get numbers that are normal.

 In 1913 and 1914 he bridged the gap between hyperbolic geometry and special relativity with expository work.
 For instance, his book Introduction Géométrique à quelques Théories Physiques described hyperbolic rotations as transformations that leave a hyperbola stable just as a circle around a rotational center is stable.

+In 1915 he was appointed head of the technical cabinet for the newly formed Directorate of Inventions for National Defense which aimed to coordinate French laboratories for the war effort in the First World War.

 In 1922, he founded the Paris Institute of Statistics, the oldest French school for statistics; then in 1928 he co-founded the Institut Henri Poincaré in Paris.